lewagon/dotfiles/04-Front-End/05-Events-and-Iterators/Optional-02-Flex-Panels/README.md

 We have a simple HTML structure with panels.
 Each panel has a background image and some text in it separated in 3 paragraph elements.

 It looks quite strange at first, so our first step is making it prettier.
 How do we place the pictures side by side?
 [Flexbox](https://kitt.lewagon.com/knowledge/cheatsheets/flexbox) is your friend in this styling part of the exercise.
-We need to get our page looking like this before moving onto the JavaScript part of the exercise:
+The page needs to look like this before moving onto the JavaScript part of the exercise:

 <img src="https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/flex-panels-styled.png"  width="600" height="300">